 The ground floor has a selection of cotton sungudi saris.
 They stock both the 6 yards and 9 yards saris variety.

-Madurai Sungudi is a cotton fabric of Madurai in the Indian state of Tamil Nadu.
-Initially, this textile was traditionally produced using tie and dye (using natural dyes) method by people from Saurashtra, Gujarat who migrated to Madurai in the 16th century.
+Madurai Sungudi is a cotton fabric and is a speciality of Madurai, in the Indian state of Tamil Nadu.
+People from the Saurashtra region in Gujarat, were traditionally producing this pattern using the using tie and dye (using natural dyes) method .
+Some of them eventually migrated to Madurai in the 16th century.

 They also stock Mangalgiri saris, Venkatagiri saris, silk cotton & Kanchi cotton saris.
-The saris are in the Rs 2000 to Rs 6000 range.
+The sareess are in the Rs 2000 to Rs 6000 range.

 In one separate section, they stock dhotis for men.